leafsphp/docs/src/modules/eien/index.md

 Eien now allows you to create routes that use websockets with Leaf.
 Just as with all of Leaf, there's no need for any configuration.
 You can just create a route and start using websockets.

 ::: warning Note
-Since Websockets are still untested with Leaf, you'll need to install the beta versions of Leaf, Eien and Leaf Http to use websockets.
+Since Eien's WebSocket functionality is still not fully production tested, it is only available through the beta channel.
+You'll need to install the beta versions of Leaf, Eien and Leaf Http to use websockets.
 You can do this by running the following commands:

 ```sh
 leaf install leaf@3.2.2-beta eien@dev-main http@dev-main